-The MOT directed payment preprint encompassing the CY 2022 rating period is anticipated to be submitted to CMS for approval no later than December 31, 2021.
+The MOT directed payment preprint encompassing the CY 2023 rating period was approved by CMS on April 25, 2023.
 This directed payment is specific to hospital stays incorporating the MOT event and only applies to transplants transitioning from FFS to managed care.
 This directed payment directs MCOs to pay hospitals at levels that would be paid in the Medi-Cal FFS delivery system.